Blockbusting: Background

-From 1900–1970, around 6 million African Americans from the rural Southern United States moved to industrial and urban cities in the Northern and Western United States during the Great Migration in effort to avoid the Jim Crow laws, violence, bigotry, and limited opportunities of the South.
+From 1900 to 1970, around six million African Americans from the rural Southern United States moved to industrial and urban cities in the Northern and Western United States during the Great Migration in an effort to avoid the Jim Crow laws, violence, bigotry, and limited opportunities of the South.
 Resettlement to these cities peaked during World War I and World War II as slowing immigration from Europe created a labor shortage in northern and western cities.
-In order to fill war industries and shipyards, these cities recruited tens of thousands of blacks and whites including those from the South.
+To fill war industries and shipyards, these cities recruited tens of thousands of black and white people, including those from the South.
 Resistance to this loss of cheap labor in the South meant that northern recruiters had to act in secret or face fines or imprisonment.
 Southern authorities tried to prevent black flight by arresting migrants at railroad stations and arresting them on the grounds of vagrancy.
 Racial and class antagonisms heightened across the urban United States as a result of this influx of black residents, and in part owing to the overcrowding of cities.
 The Great Migration highlighted racial divisions of the North that black Americans so desperately tried to flee from in the South: police killings of unarmed African American men and inequalities and biases in employment, housing, health care, and education.
 As black soldiers returned home in the aftermath of World War I and World War II, they struggled to find adequate housing and jobs in the cities that they had left.
 They were confined to the most decrepit and oldest housing stock in the least desirable yet most densely populated areas.
 The areas that non-whites were allowed to live in were substandard.
 This was in part because of the overcrowding, which was exacerbated by the Great Migration.
 Often, several families were crowded into one unit.
 Because non-whites were confined to these small areas of the city, landlords were able to exploit their residents by charging high rents and ignoring repairs.
 In addition to being refused equal access to the housing market, blacks were relegated to the lowest-paying, more dangerous jobs as well as being barred from joining many unions.
 Some companies would only hire these returning veterans and other black workers as strikebreakers, widening the divide between black and white workers further.